 Do Dogs Have Emotions?

 The short and sweet answer: Yes!
 Studies on dog behavior have become prominent, allowing us to understand our dog’s actions and feelings more than ever before.
-The studies have recently concluded that dogs experience an assortment of emotions equal to that of a 2.5-year-old human.
+There are studies that have recently concluded that dogs experience an assortment of emotions equal to that of a 2.5-year-old human.
 Those are:

 Dogs cannot, according to science, experience shame, pride, and guilt.
 Dog owners might argue against this, but scientists note that the slinking and discomfort dogs show after being caught doing something mischievous isn’t guilt but rather sadness.
 So dogs definitely have emotions, just like us.
 They get excited when they see us after a long day at work or feel joy when we bring them on a walk.
 Some can feel fear if they’re caught doing something bad.
 So, of course, dog grief can also be an impactful feeling they deal with.